Legal Responsibility

 Non-Activities Report

 May submit if personal circumstances prevented participation.
-Second consecutive year requires clear evidence and written proof.
+A second consecutive year requires clear evidence and written proof.

 Proof of Participation